GoogleChrome/web-vitals/README.md

 - All metrics are reported again (with the above exceptions) after a page is restored from the [back/forward cache](https://web.dev/articles/bfcache).

 > [!WARNING]
-> Do not call any of the Web Vitals functions (e.g. `onCLS()`, `onINP()`, `onLCP()`) more than once per page load.
+> Avoid calling the Web Vitals functions (e.g. `onCLS()`, `onINP()`, `onLCP()`) repeatedly per page load without a good reason.
 Each of these functions creates a `PerformanceObserver` instance and registers event listeners for the lifetime of the page.
-While the overhead of calling these functions once is negligible, calling them repeatedly on the same page may eventually result in a memory leak.
+While the overhead of calling these functions once is negligible, calling them repeatedly on the same page may eventually result increased memory overhead.

 ### Report the value on every change